TheOdinProject/curriculum/javascript/js-rails/rails_backend.md

 #### With Firebase

  - Explain which services are offered by Firebase
- - Explain how to set up your app to use those services from Firebase Hosting and/or from an external host (like GitHub Pages)
+ - Explain how to set up your app to use those services from Firebase Hosting
  - Explain how to set up your app to communicate with and/or pass data to and from the various Firebase services

 ### Assignment